chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 }
 ```

-And now let's pass this data to our listings component:
+Now pass this data to our listings component:

 ```html
 <Listings todos={ data } />
 ```

-## Outputting the data
+### Outputting the data

 Now that we have our list of TODOs, let's output them inside our listings component.
 Inside `Listings.svelte` declare the variable we passed in: